pwaldhauer/syncstrings/README.md

 1. Load your configuration
 2. Connect to the configured spreadsheet and load all definded strings
-3. Load the local strings file and overwrite all strings with the corresponding strings from the spreadsheet
+3. Load the local `.strings` file and overwrite all strings with the corresponding strings from the spreadsheet
 4. Upload all new keys to the spreadsheet
-5. Save your local strings file
+5. Save your local `.strings` file

 ## How should the config look like?